Get free access to

 The specific part contains specific information related to the taxpayer and to the controlled transactions in which the taxpayer is engaged

-Transfer Pricing documentation shall be prepared for each controlled transaction separately or for each group of aggregated controlled transactions.
-Transfer Pricing documentation shall be prepared in Romanian language.
+Transfer Pricing documentation shall be prepared for each controlled transaction separately or for each group of aggregated controlled transactions and in Romanian language.
 Transfer Pricing documentation refers to each fiscal year.